Learning Long-Range Representations with Equivariant Messages: Experiments

-\paragraph{\ch{MgO} surface} The results for this experiment can be seen in \cref{fig:aumgo+nacl}B: Despite being designed to require long-range interactions, this benchmark task can be solved by both purely short-range and long-range message-passing models, with all models faithfully recovering the energy minima and curves.
-Both \lorem and \cace show excellent agreement with the reference values; \fgnn, \mace, and \pet deviate slightly, but not significantly.
+\paragraph{\ch{MgO} surface} The results for this experiment can be seen in \cref{fig:aumgo+nacl}B: Despite being designed to require long-range interactions, this benchmark task can be solved by both purely short-range and long-range message-passing models.
 In this case, the success of short-range message passing is due to the small size of this benchmark system: With an effective cutoff radius above $\qty{6}{\angstrom}$, centrally located atoms can \scare{see} the full system and hence, \mace and \pet can solve this task.
 All models also resolve the orientation preference for the \ch{Au_2} dimer between the doped and undoped surfaces.

 \paragraph{\ch{NaCl} cluster} The results of this experiment, seen in \cref{fig:aumgo+nacl}D, are drastically different from the previous one: Here, only models with a long-range component are able to resolve the difference between \ch{Na_9Cl_8^+} and \ch{Na_8Cl_8^+}.
 All such models show excellent agreement with reference values.
 The failure of short-range message-passing is due to the larger system size compared to the \ch{MgO} surface: Here, effective cutoff radii exceeding \qty{10.5}{\angstrom} are required to solve the benchmark task.